Higher-order Hermite numbers: Properties and applications to evolution problems: Second order Hermite numbers

-The examples presented here illustrate the potency and reliability of the umbral formalism involving Hermite numbers and operators.
+The examples and results presented here illustrate the potency and reliability of the umbral formalism involving Hermite numbers and operators.
 In the forthcoming sections, we will discuss their role in more advanced topics.